Kauan-bzn/my_data_studies/kaggle_studies/Machine Learning/README.md

-# 🤖 Estudos de Machine Learning no Kaggle
+# 🤖 Machine Learning Studies on Kaggle

-Este diretório reúne meus estudos de Machine Learning na plataforma [Kaggle Learn](https://www.kaggle.com/learn).
+This directory contains my Machine Learning studies from the [Kaggle Learn](https://www.kaggle.com/learn) platform.

 ### 📌 Intro to Machine Learning
-Curso introdutório com foco em conceitos básicos e aplicação prática de modelos supervisionados para problemas de regressão.
-Os principais tópicos abordados incluem:
+An introductory course focusing on basic concepts and practical application of supervised models for regression problems.
+The main topics covered include:
-- O que é Machine Learning
+* What is Machine Learning
-- Modelos de árvore de decisão
+* Decision Tree Models
-- Erro absoluto médio (MAE)
+* Mean Absolute Error (MAE)
-- Underfitting vs Overfitting
+* Underfitting vs. Overfitting
-- Validação de modelos (dados de treino e validação)
+* Model Validation (training and validation data)
-- Random Forests
+* Random Forests

-## 🛠️ Tecnologias e Bibliotecas Utilizadas
+## 🛠️ Technologies and Libraries Used
-- Python
+* Python
-- Pandas
+* Pandas
-- Scikit-learn (`sklearn`)
+* Scikit-learn (`sklearn`)

-## 📁 Organização dos Arquivos
+## 📁 File Organization
-Cada notebook corresponde a um módulo ou exercício prático do curso:
+Each notebook corresponds to a module or practical exercise from the course.